 In the clinical setting, students will have an opportunity to apply theory to practice under supervision.
-Clinical placements can be in locations throughout the state and only at those clinical facilities with whom Yavapai College has clinical-affiliation agreements.
-Students will remain at the facility they are assigned for the duration of their clinical experience.
-Yavapai College provides clinical assignments to all students with approval from the facility.
+Clinical placements can be in locations throughout the state and only at those clinical facilities with whom Yavapai College's CT and MR certificate programs have clinical-affiliation agreements.
+Students are only assigned to the facility in which they are employed.
+Yavapai College guarantees clinical assignments to all students only with approval from their employer to allow the training at their facility.
 Clinical assignments are scheduled during the weekday between 5 a.m. and 7 p.m.
+The clinical preceptor or clinical coordinator will determine the starting time of a student's shift.